 - *Single sample values must not exceed 110 colonies/100ml.

 - Results are given in "most probable number" (or MPN) of colonies present in a sample and is based on the labratory analytical method that we use.

-- Bacterial analyses are conduct in-house in the Swinomish Environmental Lab.
+- Bacterial analyses are conducted in-house in the Swinomish Environmental Lab.

-- In-House analyses provides the quickest turn around in processing samples and allows us to resample immediately when needed.
+- In-House analysis provides the quickest turn around in processing samples, and allows us to resample immediately when needed.